My Internship at McCormick – Flavor University

 The Student (Me!)
 Becomes the Teacher

-I had the amazing opportunity to be a teaching assistant for a class called Flavor University that’s run by our department at McCormick.
+In the last post, I shared why I chose McCormick for my internship.
+This week I had the amazing opportunity to be a teaching assistant for a class called Flavor University that’s run by our department at McCormick.
 During a lecture about Flavor Forecast®, I was taught the origins of the trends, and the stories behind the processes, research, and discovery of them.
 I was also introduced to several restaurants in the industry that are following these trends.
 And once the lecture was done, I got to help our students put together some of the featured recipes!

 Later, I found another hot trend in a 2017 “grilling” forecast: white BBQ sauce!
 For the Grilling University class—another one we do in our department—I made McCormick’s recipe for Alabama white sauce.
 The flavors of the sauce were interesting and I enjoyed them with some of the grilled products we made in class.